 - Individual license (Upon receiving the permission of RRT to use radio frequencies / channels.
 The permission can specify additional conditions for use of the radio frequency / channel).

-The list of radio frequencies / channels, which may be used without a separate authorization establishes the radio frequencies / channels, which may be used without a separate authorization and the conditions for use of the radio frequencies/channels.
+General authorization is a legal regime applicable to the provision of public electronic communications networks and services, which may be used without a separate authorization and the conditions for use of the radio frequencies/channels.
 The granting of the right to use radio frequencies/channels without a separate authorization simplifies the business conditions for the users of radio frequencies / channels and for the manufacturers with regard to provision of the equipment to the market.

 In case RRT has not established that the radio frequencies/channels may be used without a separate authorization, the person, prior to commencement of the use of the electronic communications resources must submit to RRT the application for allocation of radio frequencies/channels of the form, established by RRT according to the procedure and the conditions, established by the Rules for the Assignment and Use of Radio Frequencies/Channels.